immersive-web/administrivia/transitioning-issues-from-cg-to-wg.md

 The best place to start with any new proposal is **[an explainer](https://w3ctag.github.io/explainers)** to provide a quick introduction to why the feature is needed and what it does.
 It should be written for a non-technical audience to provide a fast introduction for non-experts to understand.

-At this stage it's still okay for their just to be a single contributor managing and controlling the contents of the proposal.
+At this stage it's still okay for there just to be a single contributor managing and controlling the contents of the proposal.
 It is also okay to push changes straight to master without needing peer review.

 ## 3. Incubate the idea in the Community Group

-The goal here is to develop the idea further to ensure it is viable and won't present issues.
+The goal here is to develop the idea further to ensure it is viable and to work through issues with the idea.
 Putting together tests, polyfills, demos or implementations is incredibly valuable to this effort because they can be used to prove that the change is wanted.

 Gaining feedback from the community and developers to inform the development is very valuable here because the API surface can be radically changed with little impact on the rest of the standard and without needing buy in from the rest of the group or the editors.